 User ID: A886.

-Henrietta married George GORDON 6th Earl, then Marquess of Huntly, son of George GORDON 5th Earl of Huntly and Lord Chancellor of Scotland and Anne HAMILTON, on 21 July 1588 in Holyrood, Edinburgh, Scotland.1 2 (George GORDON 6th Earl, then Marquess of Huntly was born about 1559, died on 13 June 1636 in Dundee, Angus, Scotland 2 and was buried in 1636 in Elgin Cathedral, Moray Scotland 2.)
+Henrietta married George GORDON 6th Earl, then 1st Marquis of Huntly, son of George GORDON 5th Earl of Huntly and Lord Chancellor of Scotland and Anne HAMILTON, on 21 July 1588 in Holyrood, Edinburgh, Scotland.1 2 (George GORDON 6th Earl, then 1st Marquis of Huntly was born About 1559(1560), died on 13 June 1636 in Dundee, Angus, Scotland 2 and was buried in 1636 in Elgin Cathedral, Moray Scotland 2.)

 Marriage Notes: